mentosmenno2/image-crop-positioner/README.md

 - Composer, to check if the composer files are intact
 - PHPCS, to check if you are following the Level Level PHP code standards
 - Psalm tests, that searches for possible mistakes in your code
-- Codeception tests, to check if core functionality isn't broken
 - PHP Doc Check, to check if complicated functions have comments explaining the functionality

 #### GitHub actions